-With over 109 retirement villages across metropolitan Adelaide, including the Adelaide Hills, Victor Harbor and Ardrossan, ECH is one of the largest integrated providers of retirement village accommodation and ageing care services in South Australia.
+ECH currently has 1,838 ILUs in 109 retirement villages across metropolitan Adelaide, including the Adelaide Hills, Victor Harbor and Ardrossan, ECH is one of the largest integrated providers of retirement village accommodation and ageing care services in South Australia.
 ECH services are provided by a team of over 600 staff, with a wide range of skills, who embrace our values of empathy, integrity and respect in the delivery of services.
-The team includes home support staff, care coordinators, health professionals, customer service staff, maintenance staff, administrators, marketing, finance and human resources professionals.
+ECH's affordable housing options are available where people can either buy-in or rent, ensuring that individual circumstances can be accommodated.
+The team includes home support staff, care coordinators, General Practitioners, health professionals, customer service staff, maintenance staff, administrators, ICT, marketing, finance and human resources professionals.
 ECH is also privileged to be supported by numerous volunteers who give their time freely to help ECH clients.

-ECH services include Retirement Village Accommodation, At-Home Services, Short Stay and Respite Care, Allied Health Services, Exercise and Fitness, Social Engagement, Information and Advocacy, Care Management, Clinical Services.
+ECH offers innovative wellness and Allied Health services, At-Home Services, Social Programs, Short Stay and Respite Care, palliative and end of life care, Social Engagement, Information and Advocacy, Care Management, Clinical Services.